The guillotine press (aka neck press) was the only form of the bench press that was recommended by the Iron Guru, Vince Gironda.

 Start with a light weight, and progressively increase the weight as your shoulders become stronger in this position.

-If you have any sort of shoulder issues – AC joint pain, rotator cuff issues, etc, then please seek medical advice before you do this exercise.
+If you have any shoulder issues – AC joint pain, rotator cuff issues, etc, then please seek medical advice before you do this exercise.

 How To Perform The Guillotine Press